 Production notes

-It was built using Cinema 4D for building the 3D scene and After Effects for compositing and animation timing.
+It was built using Cinema 4D for building the 3D scene, Octane for GPU rendering and light response, and After Effects for compositing and animation timing.
 That toolset is what gives the motion design its specific weight, from how light falls to how the type settles into the frame.

 Look at how the package holds one identity while each element still earns its own moment on screen.